ShakerSmith/ShakerNodesSuite-0.2/README.md

 # Advanced Image Save -can save as .png or .webp - has inputs for metadata and toggles for folder_by_date (YYYY-MM-DD), prefix timestamp for the file (HHMM), and a custom sub_directory.

+Easily organize your generations into timestamped folders AND autoname your generations using YOUR preset labels.
+For instance:

 0424_BW-Group-Varied-Elderly-Bored-Business Suit-GlassesBlack-Close-Up-Portrait-CityDayTrees

 # 📏 Shaker Latent Generator